 Use of Original Containers: Always store the resin in its original container.
 Manufacturers design these containers specifically to protect the resin from light and air exposure.
-For optimal results, filter using a non-metallic mesh strainer prior to storing.

 STORAGE ENVIRONMENT

 Light Protection: Store resin containers in a dark place, away from direct sunlight and bright artificial light, to prevent inadvertent curing.